Last Days (Nevill novel): Reception

 Critical reception for Last Days has been positive, and the work has received praise from HorrorNews.net and The Guardian.
 Tor.com and Bloody Disgusting both gave favorable reviews, and Tor.com wrote that "At its most powerful, Last Days is unputdownable: a non-stop docu-horror novel — ditto, a novel docu-horror — with a portentous premise, a pair of deftly-drawn characters to take us through its ill-lit outbuildings and at last into the eerie light, and staged along the way a series of solid scares, stitched together with good humour and a smart sense of self-awareness."

+Adaptation

+In August 2026, Apple TV gave the series order of Ascension, which is inspired by Nevill's novel "Last Days", with Caitríona Balfe playing a documentary filmmaker Rose.
+Natalie Erika James, who is also lead director and Christian White serve as co-showrunners.
+The writers of the series include James, White, Alfonso Cuarón and Carlos Cuarón.